How to Export Datatable to CSV in C#

 DataTables can be easily and quickly created to CSV files using IronXL.
 It helps write data into a new CSV file.

-First, as shown in the code image below, we must include the IronXL namespace.
-We can use the IronXL classes and methods on our code once it has been introduced.
+First, as shown in the code image below, the IronXL namespace should be included to use the IronXL classes and methods.

 using IronXL;